A Quantitative Study of SMS Phishing Detection: Introduction

 \section{Introduction}

-Phishing stands out as one of the most prevalent social engineering attacks in cybersecurity, with Cisco reporting that phishing accounts for 90\% of data breaches in the US~\cite{cisco}.
+Phishing stands out as one of the most prevalent social engineering attacks in cybersecurity, with Cisco reporting that phishing accounts for 90\% of data breaches in the U.S.~\cite{cisco}.
 These attacks collectively lead to billions of dollars in losses annually~\cite{whitehouse}.
 Attackers are now extending their efforts into the mobile domain, introducing ransomware, spyware, or adware onto victims' mobile devices through phishing~\cite{bitdefender}.
 This malicious software can provide attackers access to sensitive information, including passwords, credit card details, location data, and social security numbers, resulting in significant financial damage~\cite{nagunwa2014behind}.

 A survey by Openmarket reveals that 75\% of Millennials prefer texting over phone calls, and 83\% read SMS messages within 90 seconds of receipt~\cite{eztextingstats}.
 With the ubiquity of smartphones in daily life, attackers are targeting billions of users~\cite{statista}.
 RoboKiller's data indicates a surge in spam texts, with over 225 billion sent in 2022, leading to losses exceeding 22 billion dollars~\cite{robocall}.
 This represents a 157\% increase from the previous year and a staggering 307\% rise since 2020.
+According to the Federal Trade Commission, in 2022, consumers reported losing \$330 million to text message scams, which is more than double the amount reported in 2021~\cite{FTC300million}.